monsterkrampe/crystal/exercises/concept/meltdown-mitigation/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student about conditionals in crystal.
+The goal of this exercise is to teach the student about conditionals in Crystal.

 ## Learning objectives